kuzzleio/documentation-old/src/sdk-reference/memory-storage/pttl.md

 ---

-## Callback response
+## Callback Response

-Resolves to an integer containing the remaining time to live of the key, in milliseconds.
+Returns an integer containing the remaining time to live of the key, in milliseconds.